Mousa-Becquerel/Solar-intelligence/pv-market-analysis-user-guide.md

 2. "What was Italy's PV capacity in 2023?"
 3. "Create a bar chart of France's annual solar installations"
 4. "What's Spain's solar market forecast through 2030?"
-5. "Display Netherlands' rooftop vs utility solar as pie chart"
+5. "Display Netherlands' distributed vs centralized solar as pie chart"
+6. "Show all scenarios for Germany's solar projections to 2030"
+7. "Compare capacity trends between Germany and Italy"
+8. "Display multi-country capacity trends for major European markets"

 ## Sample Questions by Use Case